Aryan10/FR-Feature-Engine/README.md

 # CREDITS
-Special thanks to all the respective researchers for doing the research and development *The credit list will be updated when this project will be in usable state*
+Special thanks to all the respective researchers for doing the research and development

+*The credit list will be updated soon with proper credits to the person who did the research and development*